starknet-io/starknet-website/content/en/what.md

 ---
-path: /what/
+path: /what-is-starknet/
-title: What is starknet
+title: What is starknet?
 ---
 a﻿sdfasdfasdfasf